 - Across the country, one in 13 black Americans cannot vote due to disenfranchisement laws.

 - One-third of voters who have a disability report difficulty voting.

 - Only 40 percent of polling places fully accommodate people with disabilities.

 - Across the country, counties with larger minority populations have fewer polling sites and poll workers per voter.

 As the nation commemorates Juneteenth on Friday, the words of the Rev. Dr. Martin Luther King, Jr’s speech The Other America ring just as true now as they did in 1968: “In the final analysis, a riot is the language of the unheard.
 And what is it that America has failed to hear?” …#BlackLivesMatter.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: abraham lincoln, alicia garza, american descendants of slavery, ashbrook center, ashland university, black lives matter, emancipation proclamation, juneteenth, opal tometi, patrisse cullors, president donald trump, racial equity, Racial Equity & Women’s Intercultural Ministries, reconstruction amendments, rev. dr. martin luther king jr., the other america, tulsa race massacre

-Ministries: Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries, African American Intercultural Congregational Support
+Ministries: Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries, African American Intercultural Congregational Support